alexzk1/edmcoverlay_for_linux/README.md

 ## Installation

-- Clone the repo into your EDMC plugins directory
+- Clone the repo into your EDMC plugins' directory
-  - NB: you *must* name the directory `edmcoverlay`, not `edmcoverlay2`
+  - NB: you *must* name the directory `edmcoverlay`, not `edmcoverlay2`.
+You may clone repo elsewhere and symlink it as `edmcoverlay` to the plugins' directory.
+This is required because all other plugins use this name to access overlay (some are using `EDMCOverlay` naming too).
 - Install the dependencies (mostly X11 development headers; on Ubuntu, the `xorg-dev` package may be sufficient)
-- Run `cmake . & make`
+- Run script `create_binary.sh` it will handle all needed.
 - In the EDMC settings, configure the size and position of the overlay

+## Dependencies

+Full list of libraries used check into `cpp/CMakeLists.txt`.
+Those must be pre-installed in system before running compilation.

 ## Usage